Introduction

 is the canonical example of a parabolic partial differential equation, where

-\(u(x, t)\) represents temperature (or, abstractly, the density of a diffusing quantity) at position
+\(u(x, t)\) represents temperature (or, abstractly, the density of a diffusing quantity) at

-\(x\) and time \(t\), and \(k > 0\) is a positive constant called the diffusivity.
+position \(x\) and time \(t\), and \(k \gt 0\) is a positive constant called the

 Two distinct senses motivate its study here.
 Mathematically, the heat equation is the

-two representatives, the wave equation and
+equations.
+The other two representatives, the wave

-pages.
-In application, it underlies the Gaussian forward corruption of
+equation, are developed in subsequent pages.
+In application, it underlies

-diffusion models, the graph heat kernel of spectral graph neural networks, and the Gaussian
+the Gaussian forward corruption of diffusion models, the graph heat kernel of spectral graph

-scale-space of classical image processing.
-The treatment is one-dimensional and classical: separation
+neural networks, and the Gaussian scale-space of classical image processing.
+The treatment is

-of variables on a bounded interval, the Fourier transform on the real line, the heat kernel and its
+transform on the real line, the heat kernel and its qualitative properties.
+Higher dimensions,

-qualitative properties.
-Higher dimensions, weak solutions in Sobolev spaces, semigroup theory, and
+weak solutions in Sobolev spaces, semigroup theory, and the stochastic interpretation via

-the stochastic interpretation via Brownian motion belong to more advanced treatments.
+Brownian motion belong to more advanced treatments.

 Heat Equation on a Bounded Interval